sabyapradhan/resources-1/tagging_sample_syntax.md

 # Sample tags and syntax
 {: #sample-and-syntax}

 You can use tags to help you organize and manage your resources.
-Consider writing tags like `key:value` pairs to help organize your development environments, projects, compliance, and optimization throughout your organization.
+Consider writing tags as `key:value` pairs to help organize your development environments, projects, compliance, and optimization throughout your organization.

 | Type | Examples | Purpose |
 |------|----------|---------|